 Join us for the next meeting

-The next MVP meeting will be in September.
-We also hope to be able to do another “Fifteen Steps” challenge, this time at the Solihull Maternity Unit.
-Get in touch if you’d like to be involved with either or both of these, particularly if you have been a service user in the last few years.
+The next MVP meeting will be on October 24th at St Paul’s Conference Centre in Bordesley Green.
+We are also doing some more “Fifteen Steps” challenges, the next of which is at Heartlands on 1st October, followed by another at Solihull in the near future.
+Call Reshma on 0121 456 7820 or get in touch via our website if you’d like to be involved with any of these, particularly if you have been a service user in the last few years.

 Meet the Team